TeamJM/journeymap-api/readme.md

 ```

+*** II.
+Know the Code: ***

+* Look in the [example package](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/example) for a complete example mod that has a plugin for the JourneyMap API.*

-1. Optional: You can put the `journeymap-api-*-examplemod.jar` in your runtime mods directory (usually `/run/mods`)
+* You can put the `journeymap-api-*-examplemod.jar` in your runtime mods directory (usually `/run/mods`)
 to see the Example Mod code in action.

-Here is the recommended approach to writing a plugin:
+To get the examplemod.jar, either build this project or download it from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22journeymap-api% *

+*** III.
+Write a Plugin: ***

 1. Write a class that implements the JourneyMap *[journeymap.client.api.IClientPlugin](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/journeymap/client/api/IClientPlugin.java)* interface (like '[ExampleJourneymapPlugin](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/example/mod/client/plugin/ExampleJourneymapPlugin.java)')
     - Annotate the class with *[@journeymap.client.api.ClientPlugin](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/journeymap/client/api/ClientPlugin.java)* so that JourneyMap can find and instantiate it